Elan456/fastquadtree/README.md

 **What happens if I insert the same id more than once?**
 Allowed.
 For k-nearest, duplicates are de-duplicated by id.
 For range queries you will see every inserted point.

+**Can I delete items from the quadtree?**
+Yes!
+Use `delete(id, xy)` to remove specific items.
+You must provide both the ID and exact location for precise deletion.
+This handles cases where multiple items exist at the same location.
+The tree automatically merges nodes when item counts drop below capacity.

 **Can I store rectangles or circles?**
 The core stores points.
 To index objects with extent, insert whatever representative point you choose.
 For rectangles you can insert centers or build an AABB tree separately.